bgcarlisle/ctcovidstop/README.md

 that the stopped trial was changed to is indicated in the `restart_status` column.

-The reason that the trial was stopped as reported on ClinicalTrials.gov is recorded in the `why_stopped` field.
+The reason that the trial was stopped, as reported on the first stopped historical version of the clinical trial registry entry on ClinicalTrials.gov, is recorded in the `why_stopped` field.
 If no reason is given, this column contains NA.

 If `why_stopped` cites Covid-19 explicitly as a reason why the trial